 Then, once you're more than 120 days delinquent on mortgage payments, a foreclosure can start.
 (12 C.F.R. § 1024.41).

 After you've missed the deadline to reinstate that's given in the breach letter, and you're more than 120 days behind on your mortgage payments, the servicer will usually refer the loan to an attorney or trustee.
 Then, the lender's attorney or the foreclosure trustee can begin the foreclosure process by making the first notice or filing.

 If you've applied for loss mitigation, though, and that application is still pending, federal law and, in some cases, state law, prevent the foreclosure from starting until the servicer reviews your application (see below).

 Your state's foreclosure procedures determine which document is considered the first foreclosure notice or filing.

 A document that you get as part of the foreclosure process—but that isn't initially required to be filed, recorded, or published—isn't considered the first notice or filing even if the servicer later includes the document as an attachment along with another document that's filed, recorded, or published as part of the foreclosure.

 The 120-day time frame gives you time to work out a way to avoid foreclosure.
-If you apply for a loss mitigation (foreclosure avoidance) option during this time, the foreclosure start date might get pushed out even further.
-(Learn more about the federal law that prevents a servicer from starting or continuing a foreclosure under certain circumstances in Federal Laws Protecting Homeowners: Foreclosure Protections.)
+If you apply for a loss mitigation option during this time, the foreclosure start date might get pushed out even further.

-To find out how to apply for a loss mitigation option, call your mortgage servicer.
+Call your servicer to find out how to apply for a loss mitigation option.
 If you need more information about different ways to avoid foreclosure, consider contacting a HUD-approved housing counselor.
-(Read about the benefits of using a HUD-approved housing counselor.)